What Do Criminal Investigator or Special Agent Do?

 - Examine records to locate links in chains of evidence or information.

-What a Criminal Investigator or Special Agent Should Know
+What Skills Do You Need to Work as a Criminal Investigator or Special Agent?

-These are the skills Criminal Investigators and Special Agents say are the most useful in their careers:
+When polled, Criminal Investigators and Special Agents say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.